Listen To Tom Waits For Writing Inspiration – There’s Amnesia In Her Kiss

 And even though he writes songs, he should inspire writers and authors.
 His words are memorable for one very simple reason.

-Tom Waits never uses a common collocation, and instead, surprises and sometimes shocks with his choice of word combinations.
+He never uses a common collocation.
+Instead, he surprises and sometimes shocks with his choice of word combinations.

 Enough to say that if you imagine Tom Waits writing about a Ferrari, it would never be red.
 It would be rusted metallic purple or lime green.

-In his line about a kiss, in Black Market Baby, many writers may have collocated honey, sugar or some other kind of sweetness, but amnesia is a complete surprise, and because of this, very memorable.
-It is also highly descriptive and makes one think about the deeper meaning behind these few words.
+In his line about a kiss, in Black Market Baby, many writers may have collocated honey, sugar or some other kind of sweetness.

 You might recall, “the ships hung in the sky in much the same way that bricks don’t.”

-Without going into a long list of memorable quotes, these two are enough to make the point that writers often reach for the common, all too often used, and unsurprising collocations, which worse, can also be tired clichés.
+Writers often reach for the common, all too often used, and unsurprising collocations, which, worse, can also be tired clichés.

-The art of great writing is to give a reader a little blow of unpredictability
+The art of great writing is the unpredictability

 If I stay with spaceships and kisses, perhaps examples of unpredictability might work like this.